Glossary of Residence Life

 Gender inclusive housing provides a safe, affirming, and inclusive community living option for students of diverse identities and lived experiences.

-Please refer to the First Year Housing webpage for more information as well as to read exceptions to this rule.
+Please refer to the First Year Housing webpage for more information as well as to read important deadlines and exceptions to this rule.

 Lone Mountain (sometimes called 'upper campus') is part of the USF's main San Francisco campus, but is often referred to separately because it is situated on a hill, one block away from most other buildings.
 It is located north of Turk St between Masonic and Parker, and includes Lone Mountain Residence Hall.
 View the campus map for a better geographical sense of the Lone Mountain campus.